MicrosoftDocs/microsoft-365-community/Community/which-task-management-option.md

 ### Pros

-- The Kanban ìtask boardî is a tried and tested approach that many recognize and Planner has implemented it well
+- The Kanban ‚Äútask board‚Äù is a tried and tested approach that many recognize and Planner has implemented it well
 - Planner Tasks integrate well with our views in To Do, Teams, and Outlook
-- Support for buckets, progress, labels, assignees, dates, priority, sub-tasks, attachments, comments.
+- Support for buckets, progress, labels, assignees, dates, priority, sub-tasks, attachments, comments
 - Multiple ways to view information (by plan, by bucket, by progress)
 - Tasks can be assigned to multiple people
 - Useful filtering to find what you need
 - Tasks can be copied or moved to other plans
 - Respects underlying group membership
+- Support for checklist within a task

 ### Cons

 - Has seen some minor updates but nothing significant in quite some time
-- Consolidation across planner plans
+- No consolidation across planner plans
-- Little to no extensibility or customization beyond ootb configuration
+- Little to no extensibility or customization beyond out of the box configuration
 - The API is very poor
+- Ability to create automation of tasks through Power Automate

 ## Microsoft Lists